Compact Disc Digital Audio: History

-The optophone, first presented in 1931, was an early device that used light for both recording and playback of sound signals on a transparent photograph.
+The optophone, first presented in 1913, was an early device that used light for both recording and playback of sound signals on a transparent photograph.
 More than thirty years later, American inventor James T. Russell has been credited with inventing the first system to record digital media on a photosensitive plate.
 Russell's patent application was filed in 1966, and he was granted a patent in 1970.
 Following litigation, Sony and Philips licensed Russell's patents for recording in 1988.
-It is debatable whether Russell's concepts, patents, and prototypes instigated and in some measure influenced compact disc's design.
+It is debatable whether Russell's concepts, patents, and prototypes instigated and in some measure influenced the compact disc's design.

 The compact disc is an evolution of LaserDisc technology, where a focused laser beam is used that enables the high information density required for high-quality digital audio signals.
 Unlike the prior art by Optophonie and James Russell, the information on the disc is read from a reflective layer using a laser as a light source through a protective substrate.
 Prototypes were developed by Philips and Sony independently in the late 1970s.
 Although originally dismissed by Philips Research management as a trivial pursuit, the CD became the primary focus for Philips as the LaserDisc format struggled.

 In 1979, Sony and Philips set up a joint task force of engineers to design a new digital audio disc.
+The group of experts analyzed every detail of the proposed CD system and meet every two months alternating between Eindhoven and Tokyo for discussions.
+Each time, the experiments conducted were discussed and the best solution was chosen from the prototypes developed by Sony and Philips.
+After experimentation, the group decided to adopt Sony’s error correction system, CIRC.
+Immink, in a few months' time, developed the recording code called eight-to-fourteen modulation (EFM).
+EFM increases the playing time by more than 30% compared to the code used in the Philips prototype, without causing any issues with tracking.
+Sony and Philips decide to include EFM in the official Philips/Sony CD standard.
+EFM and Sony’s error correction code, CIRC are the only standard essential patents, (SEP)s, of the compact disc.

 After a year of experimentation and discussion, the Red Book CD-DA standard was published in 1980.
 After their commercial release in 1982, compact discs and their players were extremely popular.
 Despite costing up to $1,000, over 400,000 CD players were sold in the United States between 1983 and 1984.
-By 1988, CD sales in the United States surpassed those of vinyl LPs, and by 1992 CD sales surpassed those of prerecorded music cassette tapes.
+By 1988, CD sales in the United States surpassed those of vinyl LPs, and, by 1992, CD sales surpassed those of prerecorded music-cassette tapes.
 The success of the compact disc has been credited to the cooperation between Philips and Sony, which together agreed upon and developed compatible hardware.
 The unified design of the compact disc allowed consumers to purchase any disc or player from any company and allowed the CD to dominate the at-home music market unchallenged.